AdiPat/marconi/README.md

-# markitdown-js
+# Marconi

 Convert rich documents into Markdown optimized for LLMs.
-A TypeScript port of Microsoft's MarkItDown library.
+Inspired by Microsoft's MarkItDown library.